AlexanderDilthey/EpitopeEnumerator/README.md

 - `--useAll 1`: use this parameter if you want to use ALL peptides from the input file (the default setting is to use only peptides with a probability of 1).

 Output:
-- `myPrefix.peptides`: explicitly selected peptides (amino acid sequences)
+- `myPrefix.peptides`: explicitly selected peptides (amino acid sequences).
-- `myPrefix.peptidesAsDNAWith2A`: peptide sequences translated into DNA (random codons to prevent homologous recombination in healthy cells) and linked with 2A sequences
+- `myPrefix.peptidesAsDNAWith2A`: peptide sequences translated into DNA (random codons to prevent homologous recombination in healthy cells) and linked with 2A sequences.
-- `myPrefix.encodedPeptides.withPromotorAndTail`: peptides and 2A linkers in DNA, with CMV promotor and some polyA tail sequence
+- `myPrefix.encodedPeptides.withPromotorAndTail`: peptides and 2A linkers in DNA, with CMV promotor and some polyA tail sequence.
 - `myPrefix.completeGenome`: genome of Human Adenovirus 5, with E3 components substituted with the content of `myPrefix.encodedPeptides.withPromotorAndTail`.

 #### Computational background ####